-One example of using primary market research can be a situation where a company wants to launch a new product and needs to know how its target market would react to it.
+An example of primary market research can be a situation where a company wants to launch a new product and needs to know how its target market would react to it.
 In this case, the company could ask potential customers about their reactions to the product using surveys & focus groups, and also get feedback on what could be improved or changed.

 The research uses various techniques such as surveys, phone calls, field tests, interviews, focus groups, in-person and observation to gather information.
 With primary market research, the goal is to obtain customer feedback from different perspectives including social, emotional, cultural, rational, and economic aspects.

-What is Primary market research?
+What is Primary Market Research?

-Primary market research refers to the process of gathering data directly from individuals or organizations.
+Primary market research is the process of gathering data directly from individuals or organizations.
 The most common method used for primary research is conducting market research surveys.
 However, primary research methods such as focus groups, interviews, and observational research provide essential insights that can influence and establish crucial strategies for effective growth.

 It is an effective way of gathering information by directly interacting with the source, which could be your customers or potential customers in your target market.
 This could be done by asking them questions and conducting surveys yourself or by hiring someone to do it for you.